estuary/flow/site/docs/reference/catalog-reference/captures/README.md

 A [capture](../../../concepts/catalog-entities/captures.md) binds a Flow collection to an external data source, such as a cloud storage bucket or a real-time data stream, from which the collection is continuously populated.
 Captures are defined in the catalog spec.

-{% hint style="info" %}
-Although captures are the preferred way to ingest data into Flow and the focus of future development in this area, other methods exist.
-[Learn more](../../pushing-data-into-flow/).&#x20;
-{% endhint %}

 Captures are objects utilizing the following entities:

 ```yaml